Why Fear & Failure are actually the good guys | The greatest allies you ever knew you had

 How to harness the hidden power of fear and failure

 With a confident and optimistic mindset, fear can quickly transform from an obstacle into one of the greatest motivators.
 And with that same attitude, failure becomes one of the greatest teachers.
-Thus, with a simple mindset shift, you transform your journey’s greatest obstacles into two of the strongest tools you will ever be equipped with.
+With a simple mindset shift, you transform your journey’s greatest obstacles into two of your strongest tools.

 We may as well accept the inevitability of both fear and failure.
 The avoidance of them ultimately become futile and crippling.
 As humans, we are naturally going to be afraid and averse to the mere thought of anything that proposes discomfort or ambiguity.